oconnor0/BeaconRoad/Book/332-Technician.md

 - Medium length description of the character here.
 Include what kind of activities they normally partake in.
 - XP Triggers
     - At the end of a session, mark 1 or 2 XP if you addressed a challenge with calculation or technical skill.
+- Starting Builds
+    - If you want some guidance when you assign your 6 starting Action dots, select your special ability, starting powers, and starting items, use one of these templates.
+    - **Apothecary**
+        - BODY (Secondary Attribute)
+            - 1 in each of Finesse and Prowl
+        - MIND (Primary Attribute)
+            - 1 in each of Craft, Hunt, Study, and Survey
+        - WILL (Tertiary Attribute)
+            - 1 in Command
+        - Special Ability
+            - Alchemist
+        - Starting Powers
+        - Starting Items
+    - **Felsmith**
+        - BODY (Primary Attribute)
+            - 1 in each of Finesse, Prowl, and Traverse
+        - MIND (Secondary Attribute)
+            - 1 in each of Craft and Study
+        - WILL (Secondary Attribute)
+            - 1 in each of Command and Consort
+        - Special Ability
+            - Arcane Artisan
+        - Starting Powers
+        - Starting Items
 - Starting Actions
     - 2 dots: Craft
     - 1 dot: Hunt